Silphium trifoliatum - WHORLED ROSINWEED

 Showy and tall native perennial with typical whorls of three leaves and many yellow flowers.

-Flowers from July till August/September.
+Flowers from July to August/September.

 Full sun, half shade, very adaptable to soil types and moisture - will grow virtually in any soil that is not waterlogged (sandy, rocky, shallower, loamy, clay).
 Average moisture (medium) to medium-dry.